 The Local Verified feature measures the health of a backup snapshot at the file level to ensure data integrity, and to allow you to make informed decisions about which recovery points to restore from in the event of a disaster.

 To enable or disable this feature, perform the following steps:

 1. Access the GUI of your Datto appliance, and click the Protect tab.

-2. Click the Configure Agent Settings link next to the protected system you would like to set up the feature for.
+2. Click the Configure Agent Settings link next to the protected system on which you would like to set up the feature.

 3. Scroll down to the Local Verification section of the Configure Agent Settings page, as shown in Figure 1.

 When enabled, your Datto appliance will run the following validations during the backup process and report the following results: